 All these strategies focus on analyzing the risks and returns of different types of investments.
 They take advantage of prevailing market conditions or different events to maximize returns and to avoid losses.
-The common investment strategies include sector, style, stable value, value averaging, dollar cost averaging and global strategy.
+The common investment strategies include sector, style, stable value, value averaging, averaging and global strategy.

 The Different Types of Investment Strategies:

 This involves the analysis of a particular industry such as energy.
-There will be lack of diversification when the sector strategy is used.
+There will be lack of diversification when the sector investing strategy is used.
 If the demand for energy increases, funds will increase significantly.
-If there is decrease in demand on the other hand, you will suffer huge losses.You should use smart investing strategies to build a portfolio that will bring higher returns over a period of time.
+If there is decrease in demand on the other hand, you will suffer huge losses.You should use smart strategies to build a portfolio that will bring higher returns over a period of time.

 Dollar Cost Averaging

-Dollar-cost averaging is when an investor commits to investing a certain dollar amount at specified time intervals.
+Averaging of dollar cost is when an investor commits to investing a certain dollar amount at specified time intervals.
 In most cases, the time interval is a month.
 An investor will be able to buy more shares when the price declines.
 When the prices go up the investor will buy fewer shares.
 He makes investment decisions bases on company’s risk tolerance, growth potential, dividend growth and portfolio volatility, etc.

 Global Strategy for Different Investments

 This investing strategy helps investors to build in any country a diversified portfolio of securities including bonds and stocks.
 The investments can be in any country in the globe.
 The global money managers can decide to concentrate on particular sector or style if they think that is how they are going to get maximum returns.
 This is different from international strategy.
 Intentional strategy includes securities in any other country other than the home country.
-An investor with personal finance can get a financial adviser to invest his funds on the stock market.
+An investor with personal finance can get a financial adviser to invest his mutual funds on the stock market.
 He can manage a portfolio of short or long term investments with variable and fixed income.